Vacancy - Peer Worker Mental Health

 Peers can use this lived experience to help other people who are facing similar challenges.

-Applicants will use their lived experience and skills to work alongside the service user, relatives and friends to enhance recovery throughout their hospital stay and on into the community.
+Applicants will use their lived experience and skills to work alongside the patient in the ward to enhance recovery throughout their hospital stay and on into the community.

 - Safely use your own personal experience to support someone’s recovery, offering hope and demonstrating a positive outcome.